openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_ONNX.md

 This page gives instructions on how to convert a model from ONNX format to OpenVINO IR format using Model Optimizer.
 To use Model Optimizer, install OpenVINO Development Tools by following the [installation instructions here](https://docs.openvino.ai/latest/openvino_docs_install_guides_install_dev_tools.html).

+ONNX models are directly compatible with OpenVINO Runtime and can be loaded in their native `.onnx` format using `net = ie.read_model("model.onnx")`.
+The benefit of converting ONNX models to the OpenVINO IR format is that it allows them to be easily optimized for target hardware with advanced OpenVINO tools such as [NNCF](../../../optimization_guide/nncf_introduction.md).

 ## Convert an ONNX* Model <a name="Convert_From_ONNX"></a>
 The Model Optimizer process assumes you have an ONNX model that was directly downloaded from a public repository or converted from any framework that supports exporting to the ONNX format.